Airport Kicks Off 2015 with Another Record in Passenger Traffic

 - The Turkish market grew by 89.5% in January

-Malta International Airport hosted more than 200,000 passengers in January, registering an increase of 4.8 per cent over the same month last year.
+200,000 passengers were welcomed in January, registering a Malta Airport traffic increase of 4.8% over the same month last year.

 “January was an excellent follow up to 2014, which was our best year ever in terms of passenger numbers.
 We take a lot of pride in helping to boost traffic to the island, particularly in the slower winter months, so these figures are very encouraging,” said ad interim CEO Alan Borg.